An Overview of Panels

 Status of Panels

 Panels 3 is now at a stable release.
-It is feature complete (though I have a long list of things I want to do for 3.x later on) and seems to be working very well.
+It is feature complete and seems to be working very well.
 It is currently in need of stronger documentation.
 This will be going into the advanced help system over the next few months as time permits.
 Contributions to the documentation are welcome.